Scenario Predict-then-Optimize for Data-Driven Online Inventory Routing: Computational Experiments

-The row ``Cost" refers to the total cost over the 30 periods of each approach.
+To further study the detailed differences between the performance of all approaches, we present the results of the instance with ten retailers and the look-ahead length $\ell = 10$ in Table \ref{tab:gd}, for each of the three data patterns.
+In Table \ref{tab:gd}, the row ``Cost" refers to the total cost over the 30 periods of each approach.
 The row ``$\Delta$Cost" is the extra cost compared to the PI approach, and ``Saving" means the percentage of the gap between the EV and PI approach being closed.
 The row ``MSE" is the mean-square error of the used prediction.
-The row ``Service" indicates a service level, calculated as the number of directly satisfied demands among all retailers and periods divided by the total demand among all retailers.
-Finally, the row ``Time (s)" is the average solving time for each period in seconds.
+The row ``Service" indicates a service level, calculated as the number of directly satisfied demands among all retailers and periods divided by the total demands among all retailers and periods.
+Finally, the row ``Time (s)" is the average computational time for each period in seconds.

 Several observations stand out.
 First, among the three prediction models, MQRNN performs best, and MLE performs worst.
-The MLE prediction has the lowest saving, with a -15.67\% saving on average in Predict-then-Optimize (implying a worse performance than the EV solution), 45.33\% in ScPO-SS, and 25.33\% in ScPO-TS.
+The MLE prediction has the lowest saving, with a -15.67\% saving on average in prediction-focused learning (implying a worse performance than the EV solution), 45.33\% in ScenPO-SS, and 25.33\% in ScenPO-TS.
 The reason is that this model follows the assumption that the distribution is the same in each period and does not consider the trend and cycle changes in demand.
 That reveals the shortcomings of straightforward distributional assumptions.
-The LSTM and MQRNN predictions perform similarly in the Predict-then-Optimize approach, with average savings of 26.33\% and 25.00\%, respectively.
-In ScPO-SS, due to the difference in the scenario generation methods, the MQRNN prediction outperforms the LSTM prediction with a 63.00\% saving, while the average saving of LSTM is 51.00\%.
-In ScPO-TS, the average savings of MQRNN and LSTM are 36.00\% and 25.67\%, respectively.
+The LSTM and MQRNN predictions perform similarly in the prediction-focused learning approach, with average savings of 26.33\% and 25.00\%, respectively.
+In ScenPO-SS, due to the difference in the scenario generation methods, the MQRNN prediction outperforms the LSTM prediction with a 63.00\% saving, while the average saving of LSTM is 51.00\%.
+In ScenPO-TS, the average savings of MQRNN and LSTM are 36.00\% and 25.67\%, respectively.
 The relatively good performance of MQRNN lies in generating scenarios through forecasted quantiles, which is more robust, while LSTM generates scenarios through base values and error distributions.